-In B2C marketing, when persuading someone to buy from you, the best thing you can do is showing independent, positive reviews from referral websites.
+In B2C marketing, when persuading someone to buy from you, the best thing you can do is show independent, positive reviews from referral websites.

 “Have a look at what this other website has to say about us”.

-Try and receive traffic from this powerful website that talks so well about your brand and see the effect is has on your landing pages.
+Try and receive traffic from this powerful website that talks so well about your brand and see the effect it has on your landing pages.

 Ok, now that you have conversions arriving from this source of traffic, the next step is to adjust the copy of your landing page to match what users are already looking for, to increase the relevancy of the topic.